Frequently Asked Questions

 How long must school hold student records after the school closes/defaults, or an individual student's program of instruction is completed?

-The State Board posts on their web pages a list of all properly registered Postsecondary Educational Institutions and Proprietary Schools in Idaho.
-If the degree-granting college you're interested in is Not on that list, you should ask a lot more questions before enrolling.
-You can always call or email the State Coordinator for Private Colleges and Proprietary Schools to ask questions about any particular school. -- Do Your Homework!
-The private educational services world is a "buyer beware" market.
-Although there are many reputable businesses out there providing quality education & training for your money, some could be disorganized, ill-equipped, or even dishonest.
-ALWAYS carefully investigate the school you're thinking of enrolling in.
-See the Advice to Consumers section of the SBOE web page for more tips and ideas. -- Legitimate schools always post clear addresses, phone numbers, web/email contacts, sometimes even names of school officials, on their web sites.
-Most also include Accreditation information.
-If all you have is a contact form to fill in and 'someone will get back to you later" be very wary. ... and Never give out personal info (bank acct, credit card numbers, employer info, etc, or make any course work or financial commitment on the first contact.
+Legitimate schools always post clear addresses, phone numbers, web/email contacts, sometimes even names of school officials, on their web sites.
+Most also include accreditation information.
+If all you have is a contact form to fill in and 'someone will get back to you later" be very wary.
+Never give out personal info (bank account, credit card numbers, employer info, etc) or make any course work or financial commitment on the first contact.

 Are degrees & credits from Unaccredited Institutions or Diploma Mills transferrable?
 Can I use that degree or credits to get a job or to enroll in more higher education?

-Practically All higher education institutions will not accept transfer credits or degrees from an unaccredited schools or known Diploma Mill. ** In some states it is even against the law to knowingly use false academic credentials for employment or educational purposes.
-Before you invest your Time & Money, you MUST KNOW the school you'll attend is legitimate!
+In some states it is even against the law to knowingly use false academic credentials for employment or educational purposes.
+Before you invest your time and money, you must know that the school you wish to attend is legitimate.